 Clock Tower and House System Change

-The clock tower on the Senior School Palmerston campus was built with the assistance of a donation of $8,000 from the Parents and Friends Association.
+The clock tower on the Senior School Palmerston Campus was built with the assistance of a donation of $8,000 from the Parents and Friends Association.

 Previous House names - Anne's (gold), Theresa's (red), Nagle's (green) and Mary's (blue) changed to: Moynihan (blue), O'Dowling (green), O'Halloran (yellow) and Treacey (red).